etrepum/mb-2014-spring-intro/01-tools/README.md

 GitHub is a free service we'll be using to keep our code safe and help us collaborate.
-GitHub is like a backup service for your code, and if you make sure to push your code there every class you won't lose it, even if the laptop you were using breaks.
+GitHub is like a backup service for your code, and if you make sure to push your code there every class you won't lose it, even if you aren't using the same laptop every class, or you accidentally delete a file or make a mistake after you've pushed it.
 When working in groups it also makes it much easier for multiple people to collaborate on the same project.

 Go to https://github.com/ and sign up for an account.
 You should also download the GitHub application and set it up with your account.